nboldhq/docs/src/trust-center/microsoft-graph-permissions.md

 Learn more about [Authentication and authorization basics for Microsoft Graph...](https://docs.microsoft.com/en-us/graph/auth/auth-concepts#microsoft-graph-permissions)

 **How we're securing it?**
 - **Least-Privilege Administrative Models**: Every single requested permission scope is documented and justified.
-See [Required Permissions](#required-permissions)
 - **Authentication**: We're not storing any login / password combination, and service account configuration can only be performed by one of your administrators.

 **Minimal requirements**